filouscience/trochoid/README.md

 ## Trochoid

-Hypotrchoids and Epitrochoids: the locus of a point at a distance $d$ from a center of a circle of radius $q$ rolling on a fixed circle of radius $p$ either on the inside (hypotrochoid) or the outside (epitrochoid).
+**Hypotrchoids and Epitrochoids**: the locus of a point at a distance $d$ from a center of a circle of radius $q$ rolling on a fixed circle of radius $p$ either on the inside (hypotrochoid) or the outside (epitrochoid).

-Inspired by the [Spirograph](https://en.wikipedia.org/wiki/Spirograph), which allows only curtate trochoids $d<q$ for obvious reasons, this project generalizes also to prolate trochoids $d>q$ and offers an animation using SVG and javascript.
+Inspired by the [Spirograph](https://en.wikipedia.org/wiki/Spirograph), which allows only *curtate* trochoids $d<q$ for obvious reasons, this project generalizes also to *prolate* trochoids $d>q$ and offers an animation using SVG and javascript.

 The original version dates back to November/December 2013.
 For some reason, I found requesting the SVG from a PHP server and fetching it as a whole more feasible than creating it in-place with javascript.
 The revolving circles are animated in SVG directly, the trail is drawn using javascript.
 The end-point coordinates are obtained through transformation matrices.

-Part of the project was also a naive attempt at an approximation of the trochoid with cubic Bezier curves...

 | An example hypotrochoid $d:q:p = 4:3:8$ animation is shown here. | ![example hypotrochoid](/examples/trochoid_01.gif "Example Hypotrochoid") |
 |-|-|